 Medicare Part D in 2014

-In 2014, beneficiaries can expect to fall into the Medicare Part D donut hole after they have paid for their annual deductible and they and their plan have reached the initial coverage limit of $2,850 in prescription drug costs for the year.
+In 2014, beneficiaries can expect to fall into the Medicare Part D donut hole (known as the coverage gap) after they have paid for their annual deductible and they and their plan have reached the initial coverage limit of $2,850 in prescription drug costs for the year.
 In the 2014 Part D donut hole, beneficiaries will receive a 28% discount on generic medications and a 52.5% discount on brand-name medications.
 They will exit the donut hole once the catastrophic coverage limit is reached.
 This happens by spending a total of $4,550 on prescription drug costs for the year, and then they will only be responsible for a minimum copayment of $2.55 on generic medications and $6.35 for other drugs in the catastrophic coverage period.